STORY Morning Markets in Japan A fresh look a local produce

 Wajima City Morning Market

 With approximately 340 vendors, the Wajima City Morning Market in Ishikawa Prefecture is one of the three largest in Japan.
 Believed to have been started more than 1,000 years ago, the market is a great place to shop for the region's famous traditional lacquerware.
 Held in Kawai-cho in Wajima from 8 a.m. to 12 p.m.
-Closed on the 10th and 15th of the month.
+Closed on the 2nd and 4th Wednesday.

-Held in the town of Ono in Fukui Prefecture, the 400-year-old Shichiken-cho Morning Market welcomes farmers from across the region who offer a wide range of fresh produce.
+Held in the town of Ono in Fukui Prefecture, the 400-year-old Shichiken Morning Market welcomes farmers from across the region who offer a wide range of fresh produce.
 This market is particularly notable for its picturesque location, with vendors lined up along traditional streets dating back to the 16th century.
-Held 7 a.m. to 11 a.m. from March 20 to December 31.
+Held 7 a.m. to 11 a.m. from late March to December 31.

 Hida Takayama Miyagawa Morning Market